Omni-Attribute: Open-vocabulary Attribute Encoder for Visual Concept Personalization: Implementation Details

 \subsection{Model Architecture}

-As described in~\cref{sec:methodology_architecture}, our attribute encoder consists of a LoRA-finetuned multimodal large language model (MLLM) followed by a fully trainable connector module, while our image generator builds upon a frozen FLUX.1-dev~\cite{flux} backbone equipped with trainable IP-adapter modules~\cite{ip_adapter}.
+As described in~\cref{sec:methodology_architecture}, our attribute encoder consists of a LoRA-finetuned multimodal large language model (MLLM) followed by a fully trainable connector module, while our image generator builds upon a frozen image generator equipped with trainable IP-adapter modules.
 We detail the model architecture as follows: